-- Goal 3: Encourage the efficient management of the Town's natural resources. - Goal 4: Protect and improve the quality and quantity of the town's ground and surface water. - Goal 5: Preserve the natural and scenic qualities of lakes and shorelines in the town. - Goal 6: Balance future development with the protection of natural resources. - Goal 7: Protect air quality. - Goal 8: Preserve and protect woodlands and forest resources for their economic, aesthetic, and environmental values. - Goal 9: Balance future needs for the extraction of mineral resources with potential adverse impacts on the town.
+- Goal 3: Encourage the efficient management of the town's natural resources. - Goal 4: Balance future development with the protection of natural resources. - Goal 5: Protect air quality. - Goal 6: Preserve and protect woodlands and forest resources for their economic, aesthetic, and environmental values.